jfbastien/musl/README.md

 * Map functions from other modules into the current one when `dlsym` is invoked, e.g. adding new functions to the `_WASMEXP_` instance.
 This also requires tracking `dlclose` properly.

+This amounts to designing full dynamic linking correctly, which we may not want to do for MVP.